MatAtBread/AI-UI/guide/when.md

 when(container, 'click:#go', 'mouseover:.ListItem')(...)...
 // ...is the same as
 container.when('click:#go', 'mouseover:.ListItem')(...)...
-// ..,but can be used with elements created by something else when(document.body, 'click:#go', 'mouseover:.ListItem')(...)...
+// ...but can be used with elements created by something else when(document.body, 'click:#go', 'mouseover:.ListItem')(...)...
 ```